-Information on maximum key lifetimes can be found in Section 6.3.2.
+Information on maximum key lifetimes can be found in Clause 6.3.2.
 A CA re-key operation requires the reissuance of all certificates issued by the re-keyed entity.
 It must be performed only when necessary and in a way that preserves the capability of Relying Parties to validate certificates whose validation path includes the re-keyed entity.

-If the re-key is based on a suspected compromise, then the previous certificates shall be revoked per the procedures in Section 4.9.
+If the re-key is based on a suspected compromise, then the previous certificates shall be revoked per the procedures in Clause 4.9.

-4.7.2 Who May Request Certification of a New Public Key
+4.7.2 Who may request certification of a new public key

-A certificate re-key may be requested only by the holder of the certificate.
-In the SHAKEN PKI model, Subscribers with a currently valid certificate must request a new public key prior to expiration of the current public key.
+In the SHAKEN PKI model, Subscribers with a currently valid certificate must request a new public key prior to expiry of the current public key.

-4.7.3 Processing Certificate Re-keying Request
+4.7.3 Processing certificate re-keying request